Oaklight/mango/README.md

 mv data-70steps data
 ```

-We also provided these dataset in this repo, please refer to folder `data`.
+We also provided this dataset in this repo, please refer to folder `data`.

 ## Inference
 We put the inference codebase in the folder `mango/inference/`.